The Best Whole-House Surge Protectors of 2024

 Q. If a surge comes from appliances like AC units and larger appliances, do I still have device protection before the breaker panel?

 The best whole-house surge protector will prevent external power fluctuations from damaging equipment inside the home.
-They can also prevent feedback from internal surges traveling through the breaker system.
+They can also prevent feedback from internal surges traveling through the circuit breaker system.
 However, a best-case scenario is to protect sensitive electronics with a strip surge protector as well.

 Q. Do whole-home surge protectors work against lightning?